 Regular Price Tickets

 Normal price tickets are available for Chicago on Broadway.
 To see the current prices and availability of regular price tickets for Chicago on Broadway visit: regular price tickets

 What Is CHICAGO Like?

 The show incorporates classic Fosse choreography and contains a multitude of familiar tunes such as “All That Jazz,” “Cell Block Tango,” “Razzle Dazzle,” “When You’re Good to Mama,” “Mr. Cellophane,” “I Can’t Do It Alone,” “Nowadays,” and ‘”Funny Honey,” just to name a few.
 The story centers on Roxie Hart, who murders her husband after catching him cheating on her, and then goes to Cook County Jail where she meets fellow murderess Velma Kelly.
 She also meets the corrupt matron of the prison “Mama” Morton.
 Roxie hires a lawyer named Billy Flynn who specializes in such cases, and who usually wins by winning over the press.
-The show is a non-stop romp of sexual intrigue, spectacular pizzazz, and hilarious storytelling.

 Is CHICAGO Good for Kids?